harshulmidha/Face-Recognition-Attendance-Tracker/README.md

 ## Video Demo

-[Click here](https://youtu.be/2mbSjsMOrkM) to redirect to the YouTube video demonstration
+[Click here](https://youtu.be/2mbSjsMOrkM) to view the YouTube video demonstration

 ## Description